 We will continue to offer all of our services during the pandemic.
 If we need interior access to address an issue you are experiencing, technicians will wear a mask and maintain their distance.
 Our technicians are all diligently practicing proper hand washing, masking and social distancing, to enable us to safely continue serving our community’s public health needs by combating pest and wildlife intrusion.
 Invoices will continue to be contactless and presented by email.

-- Our technicians are trained in the prevention of zoonotic diseases like COVID-19.
+Our technicians are trained in the prevention of zoonotic diseases like COVID-19.
 We have the knowledge, tools, and equipment needed, and have been working with zoonotic diseases for years.
 The work we do helps in the prevention of similar future outbreaks.
-We take this responsibility quite seriously.
+We take this responsibility seriously.
 Every single technician has completed a full certification program in zoonotic diseases with the National Wildlife Control Operators Association.
 We are trained in the proper use of personal protective equipment (PPE).
 Technicians routinely employ the use of respirators, eye protection, gloves, and clothing to conform with safety requirements established by EPA and the Occupational Health and Safety Administration.

 The Abra Kadabra Team